 With the advent of electronic CRFs (eCRFs) and their increasing use within trials, activities such as centralised monitoring can be used to good effect.
 Examples seen include AE reports run from the electronic database across a number of sites which then allows targeted monitoring of sites where AE reporting is unexpectedly low or high.
 Query resolution time can also be used as a trigger to target monitoring activities.
 More formal trending and statistical monitoring can be used to identify unusual or extraordinary patterns in data (potential fraud, data fabrication) e.g. sites that are outliers with respect to withdrawals, eligibility violations etc.

-The MHRA has produced a number of FAQs on monitoring on our Forum as well as an example of a risk assessment (example 3, Appendix 2).
+The MHRA has produced guidance on monitoring on our webpage as well as an example of a risk assessment (example 3, Appendix 2).
 In addition, we have an example of central (remote) and statistical monitoring methodologies.

 Clinical Trials Regulation and related Guidance

 With the new Clinical Trial Regulation expected to be implemented in 2019, a number of guidance documents have been developed in relation to this; including ‘Risk proportionate approaches in clinical trials’.
 Additionally, the updated ICH guidance, ICH E6 (R2) Good Clinical Practice, now includes the risk proportionate approach.